 ‘One day…I saw a Jolly Rancher and had an inner battle.
 I mean, that’s 15 calories and a few grams of sugar.
 I didn’t eat it.’

-Miles Teller’s Fitness Routine
+Miles Teller’s Workout Routine

 Teller played baseball in high school and entertained dreams of going pro.
 In college, he studied various forms of dance including ballet as part of his Fine Arts degree.